RedTint/node-web-project-template/README.md

 # Future Goals
 We intend to fork this repository and start creating problem-specific and framework-specific templates.
 We will update this repository to provide links to templates created from this repository.
 If time allows it, we'll be able to give you the following:

-- [ ] Create Angular Template
+- [ ] Create Angular Example
+- [ ] Create Bootstrap Example
-- [ ] Create Appbuilder Template
+- [ ] Create Appbuilder Example
-- [ ] Create API Template using Sequelize
+- [ ] Create API Example using Sequelize
-- [ ] Create API Template using MongoDb
+- [ ] Create API Example using MongoDb
-- [ ] Create ETL Template using CRON
+- [ ] Create ETL Example using CRON